Life at the Academy

 A Typical Day at the Academy:

 Students help themselves at breakfast time in the canteen at St Edmund Hall.
 On the first morning of the academy, students are walked over to Oxford International College, where their lessons will take place and an induction and a brief speech from the course director will take place.
-Students study their major and minor options in the mornings, along with any additional classes they have selected.
+Students following the academic classes will study their major and minor options in the mornings, along with any additional classes they have selected.
+Career path students will have a seminar covering the academic theory needed for their chosen career.

 Lunchtime gives students a chance to explore the local area, and to try out the various types of food on offer here in Oxford.

-The elective class takes place in the afternoon, usually at Oxford International College, but for choices such as tennis, students will be taken to the off-site location.
+Students on the academic route will have their elective classes in the afternoon, usually at Oxford International College, but for choices such as photography, students will be taken to off-site.
+Students on the career path route may have a seminar from someone within the industry, or a practical session.
 Following this, students have some free time.
 This is often a popular time for students to explore and enjoy the town and their new environment in small groups.
 Oxford has plenty of beautiful natural spots like parks and rivers, as well as a lively centre with plenty of shops and cafes.

 The days generally follow this format, with private study sessions timetabled so that students can complete the assignments set from their classes.